marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 # Preface {-}

-This tutorial was developed as part of a one-day workshop held within the Ecosystem Informatics PhD program at the University of Marburg.
-Its contents are published under the creative commons license ['Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)'](http://creativecommons.org/licenses/by-sa/3.0/).
+This tutorial was initially developed as part of a one-day workshop held within the Ecosystem Informatics PhD program at the University of Marburg.
+It has constantly evolved over the years and has lately become an annual course in the [event calendar](https://www.uni-marburg.de/mara/veranstaltungen/workshops/2017/programm_lnw/creating-graphics-using-r?language_sync=1) of the [MArburg University Research Academy (MARA)](https://www.uni-marburg.de/mara).
+Hence, it is still being updated regularly and its contents presented hereinafter are published under the creative commons license ['Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)'](http://creativecommons.org/licenses/by-sa/3.0/).

 ![](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)